kenocathon/bootcamp/Homework and Progress/progress.md

 - Microsoft Professional Orientation: Completed
 - Introduction to Python: Completed
-- Designing a Technical Solution : Module 3,  Build your webpages.
+- Designing a Technical Solution : Complete
+- Introduction to HTML and Javascript, Module 1.